 |Audience||Personal, one-to-one communication.||One-to-one communication, but more formal.||One-to-many communication.
 Formal.|

-|Personalization||Written to the person.||Written for the person.||Written about the person.|
+|Personalization||Speaking to the person.||Written for the person.||Written about the person.|

-|Purpose||Solicit a direct reply.||Solicit a call-to-action.||Solicit a call-to-action or is purely informational.|
+|Purpose||Solicit a direct reply.||Generate a call-to-action.||Solicit a call-to-action or is purely informational.|

-|Reply||Desired out come||Optional||Not expected|
+|Reply||Desired outcome||Optional||Not expected|

-Instead of writing plain text only email, write HTML-light email.
-The majority of modern email clients all support HTML and there are many benefits from even light use of HTML.
+Instead of writing plain text-only email, write HTML-light email.
+The majority of modern email clients all support HTML, and there are many benefits from even light use of HTML.

-Always include a plain text version of your email content along with your HTML version.
-The plain text version should be a synopsis and ideally references a URL.
+Always include a plain-text version of your email content along with your HTML version.
+The plain-text version should be a synopsis and ideally references a URL.

-Choose the right amount of HTML to use depending on factors such as the audience and the purpose of the message.
+Choose the right amount of HTML to use depending on factors, such as the audience and the purpose of the message.